0

 Before we move on to the Telegram mini apps guide, check out some popular use cases of Telegram mini apps:

-- Sell products.
-You can integrate your online store with Telegram, so users can buy things directly in the app.
+1. Sell products.
+You can integrate your online store with Telegram, enabling users to shop directly within the app.

-- Provide customer support.
-You can use Telegram Mini Apps to provide instant support and answer frequently asked questions.
+3. Provide customer support.
+Use Telegram Mini Apps to offer instant support and answer frequently asked questions, enhancing your customer service.

-- Book services and amenities.
-You can create an app that lets users book flights, hotels, and restaurants directly in the app.
+4. Book services and amenities.
+Mini Apps can be created to book flights, hotels, and restaurants directly in the app, streamlining the booking process.

-- Teach new skills.
-You can create interactive lessons and courses that teach users new skills.
+5. Teach new skills.
+You can build interactive lessons and courses to teach users new skills directly within Telegram.

 Based on that, a few examples of mini-applications:

-- Wallet lets you store, send, and exchange crypto assets inside Telegram.
+• Wallet: A mini app that lets you store, send, and exchange crypto assets directly within Telegram.

 Telegram Mini Apps vs Telegram bots vs native apps vs PWAs – comparison